francoismichel/ssh3-spec/draft-michel-ssh3.md

-Since QUIC integrates authentication and encryption as part of its transport features, it makes SSH3 robust to transport-layer attacks that were possible with TCP, such as spoofing or reset attacks {{RFC5961}}.
+Since QUIC integrates authentication and encryption as part of its transport features, it makes SSH3 robust to transport-layer attacks that were possible with TCP, such as packet injections or reset attacks {{RFC5961}}.
 For instance, the recent Terrapin attack {{TERRAPIN}} manipulates the TCP sequence number to alter the SSH extension negotiation mechanism {{RFC8308}}
 and downgrade the client authentication algorithms.
-QUIC control informations such as packet numbers and frame formats are all authenticated and encrypted starting from the Handshake encryption level.
+QUIC control information such as packet numbers and frame formats are all authenticated and encrypted starting from the Handshake encryption level.
+Furthermore, QUIC prevents middlebox interference.

+{::comment}
+Est-ce possible de détecter qu'une connection QUIC transporte du SSH3 à la place de H3 pur ?
+{:/comment}

-### Accessing the X.509 ecosystem
+### Leveraging the X.509 ecosystem

-Using TLS for its secure channel establishment, HTTPS and QUIC offer access to the X.509 certificates ecosystem with low implementation effort.
+By using TLS for their secure channel establishment, HTTPS and QUIC leverage the X.509 certificates ecosystem with low implementation effort.
 TLS and QUIC libraries already implement support for generating, parsing and verifying X.509 certificates.
-Similarly to classical OpenSSH certificates, this avoids SSH users to rely on the Trust On First Use pattern when connecting to their remote hosts.
-Relying on the X.509 certificates ecosystem additionally enables SSH3 servers to use ACME {{ACME}} and automatically (with no additional user action) generate X.509 certificates for their domain names using well-known certificate authorities such as Let's Encrypt.
+Similarly to classical OpenSSH certificates, this avoids encouraging SSH users to rely on the Trust On First Use pattern when connecting to their remote hosts.
+Relying on the X.509 certificates ecosystem additionally enables SSH3 servers to use ACME {{ACME}} to automatically (with no additional user action) generate X.509 certificates for their domain names using well-known certificate authorities such as Let's Encrypt.
 These certificates are publicly valid and can be verified like classical HTTPS certificates.
 Client certificates can also be issued and used as an authentication method for the client.

 ### HTTP authentication: compatibility with existing authentication systems

 Using HTTP authentication schemes for user authentication allows implementing diverse authentication mechanisms such as the classical password-based and public key authentication,